Kvnbbg/Vision-Week-Virtual-Exploration/README.md

    - Download and install from [php.net](https://www.php.net/).

 2. **Configure Database**:
-   - Créez une nouvelle base de données et un utilisateur dans votre serveur MySQL.
+   - Create a new database and user on your MySQL server.
-   - Mettez à jour les informations d'identification dans `backend/db_config.php`.
+   - Update the credentials in `backend/db_config.php`.

 3. **Start the Server**:
-   - Allez dans le répertoire `backend`.
+   - Navigate to the `backend` directory.
-   - Lancez le serveur avec :
+   - Start the server with:
      ```bash
      php -S localhost:8000
      ```

 ## Contributing

-Nous accueillons les contributions pour améliorer ce projet !
-N'hésitez pas à forker le dépôt et à soumettre des pull requests avec vos améliorations.
+We welcome contributions to improve this project!
+Feel free to fork the repository and submit pull requests with your enhancements.

-Consultez notre [CONTRIBUTING](CONTRIBUTING.md) pour plus de détails.
+Refer to our [CONTRIBUTING](CONTRIBUTING.md) guide for more details.

 ## Future Development

-- **Video Platform Integration**: Intégration avec des plateformes comme YouTube ou Vimeo.
+- **Video Platform Integration**: Integrate with platforms like YouTube or Vimeo.
-- **User Interactions**: Commentaires et évaluations des utilisateurs.
+- **User Interactions**: Enable user comments and ratings.
-- **Educational Resources**: Ajout de ressources pédagogiques.
+- **Educational Resources**: Add educational resources.
-- **Backend Development**: Développement du backend pour la gestion des vidéos et des interactions.
+- **Backend Development**: Develop the backend for managing videos and interactions.

 ## Sponsor

-Votre parrainage aide à couvrir les frais d'hébergement, d'enregistrement de domaine et d'outils de développement.
+Your sponsorship helps cover hosting, domain registration, and development tools.

-Lisez plus sur [SPONSORING](SPONSORING.md) Vision Week.
+Read more on [SPONSORING](SPONSORING.md) Vision Week.

-Merci pour votre soutien !
+Thank you for your support!

 ## Acknowledgements

-Ce projet a été créé par Kevin MARVILLE pour STUDI.
-Un grand merci à [STUDI](https://studi.com) pour leur soutien.
+This project was created by Kevin MARVILLE for STUDI.
+Many thanks to [STUDI](https://studi.com) for their support.

 ## Learn More

-Pour plus d'informations, visitez [kvnbbg.fr](https://kvnbbg.fr).
+For more information, visit [kvnbbg.fr](https://kvnbbg.fr).

 ## Contributors

 [![GitHub contributors](https://contrib.rocks/image?repo=Kvnbbg/Vision-Week-Virtual-Exploration)](https://github.com/Kvnbbg/Vision-Week-Virtual-Exploration/graphs/contributors)

-Nous apprécions tous les contributeurs qui ont aidé à améliorer ce projet.
+We appreciate all contributors who have helped improve this project.

 ## Useful Links

 - [Discussion](https://github.com/Kvnbbg/Vision-Week-Virtual-Exploration/discussions)
 - [Insight](https://github.com/Kvnbbg/Vision-Week-Virtual-Exploration/settings/access)

 ## Side Project for Fun

-Découvrez mon projet parallèle, TurboZoo:
+Check out my side project, TurboZoo:
 - [GitHub](https://github.com/Kvnbbg/TurboZoo)
 - [Replit](https://replit.com/@kvnbbg/TurboZoo)
 - [First Version Video](https://www.youtube.com/watch?v=iS9uFwMw1SM)